 - Some notes on games (which TOS version works, how much RAM to use, which machine type to use, etc)

-- Don’t assume bigger is better – most games can run with 1MB RAM on an STF (original ST) and TOS 1.02
+- Don’t assume bigger is better – most games can run with 1MB RAM on an STF (original ST) and TOS 1.02 )or 1.04 for hardrive emulation) but for emulating the STE with extra colors, stereo sound, hardware scrolling you need at least TOS 1.62.

 - TO RUN HATARI